ghfazevedo/traderpros/README.md

 ```

 ### The transition matrix
 We first define the prior on the global trait transition rate.
 Although it is possible to independently infer the transition rates here with a less informative distribution, we will use a distribution based on the results of a previous analyses using HiSSE [here]().
 It has been shown before that transition rates might be wrongly inferred if it is influencing the tree shape in a state dependent birth and death model (REF).
-Ideally, we would use a birth and death tree process jointly with our protracted speciation to estimate rates in a trait dependent protracted speciation birth and death.
-However that could be time consuming, so we first jointly inferred the transition, extinction (death) and population formation (birth) in a HiSSE model, and use the posterior distribution to inform our transition rate here.
-The protracted speciation part of the model will be determined later here.
+It might also be possible to use a birth and death tree process jointly with our protracted speciation to estimate rates in a trait dependent protracted speciation birth and death.
+However that could be time consuming and our data might not have enough power to infer a hidden state protractes speciation completion rate (that needs to be explored).
+Therefore we prefer to first jointly inferred the transition, extinction (death) and population formation (birth) in a HiSSE model, and use the posterior distribution to inform our transition rate here.

 ```R
 global_trans_rate <-0.0331
 relative_transition <- v(0.8128, 0.1872)
 ```

->Use the code below instead if you want to estimate the transition rate using a exponential distribution
+>If you prefer not to estimate the transition rates in a previous SSE analysis, you can co-estimate the transition rates together with the protracted speciation completion rate using the code below.
 >>```
->>traRate_expoDistrib_parameter <- 10
+>>>traRate_expoDistrib_parameter <- 10
->>global_trans_rate ~  dnExp(traRate_expoDistrib_parameter)
+>>>global_trans_rate ~  dnExp(traRate_expoDistrib_parameter)
->>moves.append( mvScale( global_trans_rate, weight=1 ) )
+>>>moves.append( mvScale( global_trans_rate, weight=1 ) )
 >>```
 >
 >Also, if you are estimating the rates you should draw the relative transition rates from a distribution, such as a flat Dirichlet distribution.
-We also can create a reversible jump to test if troglomorphism is reversible
+We can also create a reversible jump to test for reversibility in your trait
 >>```R
 >>n_rates = n_states * (n_states-1)
 >>relative_transition ~ dnReversibleJumpMixture( simplex(1,0), dnDirichlet(rep(1, n_states)), p=0.5 )